aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/transcribe-audio/transcribe-audio.md

 ### 5: View Newly Created Job in Transcription Jobs List

-Once the job is created you will be directed back to the transcription jobs list page, where the newly created job will be at the top
+Once the job is created you will be directed back to the transcription jobs list page, where the newly created job will be at the top.
+Notice the status of the job will likely say "Accepted" or "In progress"

+Other possible job states are "Succeeded" "Failed" "Partially Succeeded" and "Canceled"

+You can use the state filter in the lower left to filter the jobs in the list based on these states
     ![](./images/new-job-in-list.png " ")

 ### 6: Edit Job